Insurance Agents as TPMOs: What CMS Compliance Regulations Mean for You

 “This is a solicitation for insurance.”

-TPMO Disclaimer FAQs
+TPMO Medicare FAQs

 No. If the document was developed by the plan (e.g., Summary of Benefits) and you’re using it exactly as provided by the plan, the disclaimer is not required.
 However, if you alter the document, the disclaimer needs to appear.